BS 5930: Section 6: Description of soils and rocks Pages 112-140

 Results of ground investigations may be needed even after samples have been disposed, leaving only descriptions of the soil to go on, for this reason good descriptions should be given.
 Designers also use past experience of materials of similar properties.
 Quality of samples should be reflected in the description.
 Soil characteristics are based on particle size grading of the coarser particles and plasticity of the finer particles.
-Main descriptions should be kept concise however they can be followed by further details if applicable such as, density, discontinuities, bedding, colour, composite soil types, principal soil type, stratum name, geological formation, age and type of deposit and classification.
+Main descriptions should be kept concise however they can be followed by further details if applicable such as, density, discontinuities, bedding, color, composite soil types, principal soil type, stratum name, geological formation, age and type of deposit and classification.